Timmy/ulx-docs/svn-version.md

 - `<garrysmod>/addons/ulx/ulx.build`

 To verify that you are running the SVN version, run `ulx version` from the console.
 The version number should be followed by the letter `d` to indicate the fact that it is a development build.

+When writing a patch for ULX, take the [Ulysses code style](https://forums.ulyssesmod.net/index.php/topic,3658.0.html) into account.